dmotz/natal/README.md

 ## Updating Natal
-You can use the latest version of Natal by running `npm up -g natal`.
+You can get the latest version of Natal by running `npm up -g natal`.

 ## Aspirations